tteeoo/jschess/README.md

 # jschess
 Chess in javascript

-#### This is almost done, I just need to add a few features:
+#### This is almost done, I just need to add a few more features:

-- Basic move verification
+- Basic move validation for all pieces (being worked on)
-- Highlighting valid moves
 - Pawn promotion
-- More advanced move verification:
+- More advanced move validation:
     - En passant
     - Castling
     - Not allowing the king to be moved in to checkmate
-- Further stylize the web page